Jonetz/Jonetz.github.io/_posts/2023-06-03-MOFormers.md

   - Transformer
 ---

+I did not do any research on this topic on my own, but only literature review, there is no content directly from me but only summary.
+If not directly cited the information is either considered common knowledge or from my references at the end, our main source that is reviewed is [1].

 # How can we find Metal-Organic-Frameworks with the desired properties using Transformers ?
 Metal-Organic-Frameworks (MOFs) are materials that are highly tuneable to fullfil certain properties in the interaction with gases, this can be useful for different application fields (see later).
 This provides us with a multiplicity of potential materials from which we have to select the ones that fullfil our needs the best.
 Since this multiplicity is magnitudes greater than what conventional material science researchers could probe, there is a call for newer more scalable synthesis functionalities, that give researchers a closely preselected set of material combinations that fullfil certain desired properties.